This page contains information about how to apply for a certificate to protect your service.

 Self-certification is easy to do for the system administrator as it means that the certificate signs itself and the administrator can install the certificate quickly without waiting for a certificate authority to sign it.
 However, users will be challenged to refuse or accept the certificate the first time they use the site.
 You would typically uses these just for development or testing.
 This doesn't require any certificate authority.

-You apply for one from Information Services and then it is very similar to the self-signed certificate except that if the user has gone through the one-off acceptance of the University of Edinburgh Certificate Authority certificate, they will not be prompted to accept your new one.
-Internally facing web services, and the authentication between your web service and the EASE authentication service use these certificates.
-Public facing websites may also use these though this will generate browser warnings if the University CA certificate has not been pre-loaded into the user's browser.
+You may apply for one from Information Services and then it is very similar to the self-signed certificate except that if the user has gone through the one-off acceptance of the University of Edinburgh Certificate Authority certificate, they will not be prompted to accept your new one.
+These may be used on internal systems, for example to secure communications between your web service and the EASE authentication service.
+Public-facing websites should not use these as browsers will refuse to connect if the University CA certificate has not been pre-loaded into the user's browser.

-Verisign, Globalsign and other Certificate Authorities are other certification authorities similar to Comodo, but without the restrictions on use of the JANET certificate service.
-These authorities charge for issuing certificates but you may use them for any purpose.
+Verisign, Globalsign, QuoVadis, Sectigo and other Certificate Authorities are other certification authorities similar to the Jisc service.
+These authorities charge for issuing certificates but you may use them for any purpose including code-signing, document signing and financial transactions.

 To apply for a certificate to be signed by a certificate authority you need to create a certificate signing request (CSR).
 This will generate a private key file and the CSR.
 You send the CSR to the authority, they sign it and return the public key part of the certificate to you.